Introduction - Computrac® Vapor Pro® Rx

 Coulometric Karl Fischer titration is the standard analysis technique for determining moisture in a lyophilization closure.
 This method involves cutting a batch of closures into pieces and analyzing a representative sample of those cut stoppers for moisture in a coulometric Karl Fischer titrator equipped with an oven.

 Coulometric Karl Fischer titration is good for minimizing the influence of slight differences between stoppers on the final moisture analysis result.
 Nevertheless, cutting the closures adds an additional step prior to performing the analysis and introduces a potential safety risk.
 Furthermore, the requirement for skilled personnel for operation and maintenance, owing to the involvement of toxic reagents and solvents. is another drawback of this method.

-To address these problems Arizona Instrument, along with some pharmaceutical customers, has designed a procedure for analyzing stoppers on the Computrac® Vapor Pro® Rx that uses whole uncut closures.
+To address these problems AMETEK Brookfield Arizona, along with some pharmaceutical customers, has designed a procedure for analyzing stoppers on the Computrac® Vapor Pro® Rx that uses whole uncut closures.

 This method is not only more convenient when compared to the Karl Fischer titration, it also provides results in good agreement with the KF analysis of the same samples.

 To demonstrate the advantage of the new method involving the Computrac® Vapor Pro® Rx, an analysis was performed to test five stopper samples of different size, composition and moisture content on both the KF coulometric titrator equipped with an oven and the Computrac® Vapor Pro® Rx.